mahongbql/ZenInterpreter/README.md

 ## Quick start

-1. Download the latest macOS build from [GitHub Tags](https://github.com/mahongbql/ZenInterpreter/tags).
+1. Download the latest build for your OS from [GitHub Tags](https://github.com/mahongbql/ZenInterpreter/tags).
 2. Open the app and sign in with GitHub, Google, or start the guest trial.
 3. Hover the overlay → **⚙ Settings**:
-   - **Audio device** — microphone, or BlackHole for system audio
+   - **Audio device** — microphone, or BlackHole / Stereo Mix for system audio
    - **Engine** — AI Model or Google
-   - **Languages** — source / target, or tap ⇄ to swap
+   - **Languages** — on macOS, pick source / target or tap ⇄ to swap; on Windows this is fixed to English → 中文
 4. Play or speak.
 Captions appear in the overlay.

 ### Capture system audio on macOS